tgerov/check_truenas_scale/README.md

                         Host name or IP Address
   -t, --token TOKEN     API token

-Send email to check-truenas@gerov.eu if you have questions regarding use of this software.
+Send email to tsvetan@gerov.eu if you have questions regarding use of this software.
 ```

 Example Usage: